ContinuousEngineeringQuickstarts/baseline/docs/contributors/DEV_GUIDE.md

 But, if you've already followed the best practices, and you still aren't getting any pull request love, here are some things you can do to move the process along:

 * Make sure that your pull request has an assigned reviewer (assignee in GitHub).
 If not, reply to the pull request comment stream asking for a reviewer to be assigned.
-This is done via a [bot command][ChatOps] (the bot may have suggestions for this) and looks like this: `/assign @username`.

 * Ping the assignee (@username) on the pull request comment stream, and ask for an estimate of when they can get to the review.